Moaden1/TaskRise/README.md

 ## Planned Features

 - Completed tasks tracking and management
-- Robust Error Handling
+- Robust error handling
 - Enhanced user interface and input validation
 - More unique and personable interface
 - Improved sorting, filtering, and searching
 - Persistent storage (database or file system)
-- More/Better advanced scoring and prioritization algorithms
+- More/better advanced scoring and prioritization algorithms
 - Eventually transition to a modern web application for broader accessibility and productivity improvements

 ## Installation